ASCOMInitiative/AlpycaDevice/docs/source/index.rst

 minimum.

-The idea here is to provide you, the prospective Alpaca device driver author, with the code structure and "boiler-plate" support code needed.
-No interaction with HTTP or JSON is needed.
+The idea here is to provide you, the prospective Alpaca device driver author, with the code structure and "boiler-plate" support code needed. **No interaction with HTTP or JSON is needed**.
 Only two dependencies (and of course *their* dependencies) are needed.

 By starting with this project, you will be able to implement a fully functional